-Beep [13] is another approach relying on soundbased time-of-flight lateration.
+Beep [10] is another approach relying on sound-based TOF lateration.
 In contrast to other implementations, audible sound is used instead of ultrasound.
 This allows the usage of PDAs or cell phones as a receiver.
-A slight disadvantage, besides the hearable measurement, is that the used hardware was not build for accurate time measurements.
+A slight disadvantage, besides the hearable measurement, is that the used hardware was not built for accurate time measurements.
 This fact is also reflected in the position accuracy: errors larger than 1 m have been observed.

 In practice, clock synchronization of all involved controllers is often not possible.
-In such cases, timedifference-of-arrival techniques have to be used.
+In such cases, time-difference-of-arrival techniques have to be used.
 The lack of knowing the time of departure of a signal can be compensated by taking not only the position as a variable but also the time.
 Only one more reference point is needed to solve the resulting equations.
-Mahajan and Walworth [14] give a closed form solution for this kind of problem.
+Mahajan and Walworth [11] give a closed form solution for this kind of problem.

-About seven years the active badge, the same group proposed a new localization system called Active Bat [15].
-It relies on US based time-of-flight lateration.
+About seven years after the active badge, the same group proposed a new localization system called Active Bat [12].
+It relies on US based TOF lateration.
 A bat, which is carried around by a person, sends an US chirp to a grid of ceiling mounted receivers.
 Simultaneously, the receivers are synchronized and reset by a radio packet that is also transmitted by the bat.
 All measured distances are forwarded to a central computer where the position calculations take place.
 An accuracy of 9 cm has been achieved.
 The scalability is limited by the central computer and wires to all the US receivers.
-That weakness has been addressed with the Cricket system [4].
+That weakness has been addressed with the Cricket system [2].
 All the wires have been replaced by wireless communication and distributed location calculation (on the node to be localized).
 The localization is initiated with a localization request radio packet.
 As this packet does not include any identifier and because the location computation is performed on the object itself, location privacy is provided.
 However, as the position sensing time intervals can get too big, the solution is not suitable for continuous real-time localization.

-IV.
+III.
 MATHEMATICAL PROCEDURE

 This section covers the procedure of computing position information out of gathered distance measurements.
-We rely on ultrasonic distance estimation for time-of-flight based lateration.
-The technical details are depicted in Section VI.
+We rely on US distance estimation for TOF based lateration.
+The technical details are depicted in Section V.